Manjunath2001-debug/Python_app/Documentation/GPIO.md

 ## GPIO Configuration Constants
 --------------------------------------------------------------------------------------------------------------------------------------------
 GPIO_CHIP_NAME = "/dev/gpiochip0"
-    - The GPIO chip device path.
+    - The GPIO chip device path (change this according to your hardware).

 GPIO_LINE = 363
     - The line number to control input and output (change this according to your hardware).